gramineproject/contrib/Integrations/intel/ra_tls_ita/README.md

 The only prerequisite is that Gramine v1.6 must be installed on the system.

-To build the `ra_tls_verify_ita.so` and `secret_prov_verify_ita.so` libraries, we use the meson build system:
+To build the `ra_tls_verify_ita.so` and `secret_prov_verify_ita.so` libraries, we use the Meson build system:
 ```sh
 meson setup build/ --buildtype=release
 ninja -C build/